-Humorously, the same Bank tried to get lure our account back ten years later in 2011 when we were well established.
+Humorously, those very same blinkered geldings, tried to lure our account back ten years later in 2011 when we were well established.

 Can you guess what we said..?

 After facing up to the (crippling) fear of ending up with nothing, we puckered up & off we went hustling...